 The demand for functional medicine coaches is on the rise as the health and wellness industry is expanding constantly.
 It is a career based on the needs of the society we live in with more and more people seeking expert advice.

 Your primary reasons for deciding to become a functional medicine coach may be to follow a healthier lifestyle personally or help others with the same.
-But whatever the reason, one thing is for sure.
-In the process, the knowledge you gain will not only help your clients but yourself as well as your family and friends.
+But whatever the reason, one thing is certain.
+In the process of becoming a functional medicine coach, the knowledge you gain will not only help your clients but your friends and family as well as yourself.